Catch Compliance Violations Before They Happen

-Who this is for: architects and compliance engineers evaluating data residency controls.
+Who this is for: platform leads and compliance engineers responsible for residency controls.
 Read the intro post instead →

-“Do not wait for a sovereignty violation to become a runtime incident.
-Reject the move while it is still only a plan.”
+Don't wait for a residency violation to become a runtime incident.
+Reject the move while it is still only a plan.

-Traditional residency controls are usually attached to the wrong point in the workflow.
-They inspect where data ended up, which route is currently active, or which cluster is presently hosting a workload.
-That is useful, but late.
+Most residency tooling is bolted onto the runtime: it inspects where data ended up, which route is currently active, or which cluster is presently hosting a workload.
+That information is useful, but it arrives late.
+A violation that has already crossed a regulatory boundary is not a violation you can fix — it is one you have to disclose.

 1Evaluate the intent